xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 This router supports both AC and DC Power Supply Unit providing the system power.
 The Fan Trays provide system cooling via dual airflow direction mechanism – front to back(PSI) and back to front(PSE).

+## Fan Tray

+Cisco 8711-32FH-M supports six Fan trays for system cooling.
+It supports N+1 redundancy.
+All the Fan Trays are hot swappable and get inserted from the rear side of the router.
+There are two types of fans available.

+- Port Side Intake or Front to back Airflow (Burgundy color)
+- Port Side Exhaust or back to front Airflow (Royal Blue)

+All Fan Trays must be the same color (direction) to work correctly.

+Figure 7.
+Back view of 6x FAN-1RU-PI-V2 + 2x PSU2KW-ACPI (Burgundy Latches)
+{: .text-center}

+Figure 8.
+PSI (Port-side Intake) Airflow of Cisco 8711-32FH-M Router
+{: .text-center}

+Figure 9.
+Back view of 6x FAN-1RU-PE-V2 + 2x PSU2KW-ACPE (Blue Latches)
+{: .text-center}

+Figure 10.
+PSE (Port-side Exhaust) Airflow of Cisco 8711-32FH-M Router
+{: .text-center}

+Fan Tray has tricolor LED (one for each Fan Tray) of color Red, Yellow, and Blue

+Figure 11.
+Fan Tray LEDs of Cisco 8711-32FH-M Router
+{: .text-center}

 # Slot and Port identification